Pleasant View Station 41

 ENGINE 41

-Shown here before the logo and number graphic.
+Shown here with the updated logo and graphics.
+Became Engine 42 (Reserve).

 MEDIC 22